-- (a) This chapter provides guidance on portable communication devices (devices) in courthouses.
-The policies on photographing or broadcasting court proceedings can be found in Guide, Vol. 10, Ch.
-4 (Cameras in the Courtroom). - (b) In June 2017, the Court Administration and Case Management Committee, with the concurrences of the Committees on Information Technology and Judicial Security, updated its 2010 guidance on the admission of portable communication devices into the courthouse.
-This chapter sets forth Judicial Conference guidance for courts to consider in developing their own policies on the use of portable communication devices in courthouses and courtrooms (JCUS-SEP 17, p.
-9).
+In June 2017, the CACM Committee, with the concurrences of the Committee on Information Technology and the Committee on Judicial Security, updated its 2010 guidance on the admission of portable communication devices into the courthouse.
+This document sets forth Judicial Conference guidance for courts to consider in developing their own policies on the use of portable communication devices in courthouses and courtrooms (JCUS-SEP 17, p. \\).